-demonstrate a thorough knowledge of the CFA Institute Code of Ethics and Standards of Professional Conduct by interpreting the Code and Standards in various situations involving issues of professional integrity recommend practices and procedures designed to prevent violations of the Code and Standards

-- 1. When Members and Candidates are in an advisory relationship with a client, they must: - a.
+- demonstrate a thorough knowledge of the CFA Institute Code of Ethics and Standards of Professional Conduct by applying the Code and Standards to specific situations recommend practices and procedures designed to prevent violations of the Code of Ethics and Standards of Professional Conduct - 1.
+When Members and Candidates are in an advisory relationship with a client, they must: - a.
 Make a reasonable inquiry into a client's or prospective client's investment experience, risk and return objectives, and financial constraints prior to making any investment recommendation or taking investment action and must reassess and update this information regularly. - b.
 Determine that an investment is suitable to the client's financial situation and consistent with the client's written objectives, mandates, and constraints before making an investment recommendation or taking investment action. - c.
 Judge the suitability of investments in the context of the client's total portfolio. - 2.
 When Members and Candidates are responsible for managing a portfolio to a specific mandate, strategy, or style, they must make only investment recommendations or take only investment actions that are consistent with the stated objectives and constraints of the portfolio.